Guevara-chan/Nimnaut/README.md

 **Nautilus** engine supports only Windows operation systems (both x86 and x64) at given moment.
 **Nimnaut** was developed to use with Nim 0.18.0 and no external dependencies.

-## •Brief samples of pure obscurity•
+## •Brief sampling of pure obscurity•
 ![image](https://user-images.githubusercontent.com/8768470/89148586-f4df2f00-d562-11ea-836d-6cd81196975e.png)